 In 2014 no one much has met me because I’ve been quite ill with respiratory problems that have seen me cancelling conferences, seminars and lessons with depressing regularity.
 The doctors think they have it sorted now (it’s simple: I have asthma) but doctors are about the only people I’ve been meeting since the start of the year, other than these few exceptions:

-You may have met me in April at the West Australian Piano Pedagogy Conference in Perth where I was be talking about working with students who present with learning disorders and processing dysfunctions (diagnosed or not!) and right this very minute now you might meet me at the MTAC Conference in Los Angeles where I’m talking about Australian piano music appropriate for use with piano students.
+You may have met me in April at the West Australian Piano Pedagogy Conference in Perth where I was be talking about working with students who present with learning disorders and processing dysfunctions (diagnosed or not!) and at the end of June you might have met me at the MTAC Conference in Los Angeles where I presented a seminar about Australian piano music appropriate for use with piano students (with the fabulous Diane Hidy at the piano!).

 Where you might have met me last year: